AdobeDocs/experience-platform.en/help/destinations/catalog/streaming/http-destination.md

 Experience Platform optimizes the profile export behavior to your HTTP API destination, to only export data to your API endpoint when relevant updates to a profile have occurred following segment qualification or other significant events.
 Profiles are exported to your destination in the following situations:

 * The profile update was triggered by a change in segment membership for at least one of the flow's mapped segments.
-For example, the profile might qualify for one of the segments mapped to the destination flow.
+For example, the profile might qualify for one of the segments mapped to the destination.
 * The profile update was triggered by a change in [identity map](/help/xdm/field-groups/profile/identitymap.md).
-For example, a profile who had already qualified for one of the segments mapped to the destination flow has been added a new identity in the identity map attribute.
+For example, a profile who had already qualified for one of the segments mapped to the destination has been added a new identity in the identity map attribute.
 * The profile update was triggered by a change in attributes for at least one of the flow's mapped attributes.
-For example, one of the attributes mapped to the destination flow in the mapping step is added to a profile.
+For example, one of the attributes mapped to the destination in the mapping step is added to a profile.

 In all cases described above, only the profiles where relevant updates have occurred are exported to your destination.
 For example, if a segment mapped to the destination flow has a hundred members, and five new profiles qualify for the segment, the export to your destination is incremental and only includes the five new profiles.